 Ten fingers of naples is a popular variety of Tomato, which belongs to the Solanum genus (Solanum lycopersicum 'Ten fingers of naples').
 'Ten fingers of naples' is considered a heirloom OP (open polliated) cultivar.
-This variety is an Fruit that typically grows as an Annual, which is defined as a plant that matures and completes its lifecycle over the course of a single year.
+This variety is an Fruit that typically grows as an Annual/Perennial, which is defined as a plant that can matures and completes its lifecycle over the course of one year or more.
 Ten fingers of naples is known for growing to a height of approximately 1.50 metres (4.88 feet).

 Mexico is believed to be where Ten fingers of naples originates from.

 Ten fingers of naples Tomato is normally fairly low maintenance and is normally quite easy to grow, as long as a level of basic care is provided throughout the year.
 Being aware of the basic soil, sun and water preferences will result in a happier and healthier plant.

 This variety plant info is provided by the myfolia gardener's wiki.
 All details about Ten fingers of naples have been kindly provided by our members.

 Start seeds indoors six weeks before last frost date.Look to ensure a distance 0.78 inches (2.0 cm) between seeds when sowing - bury at a depth of at least 0.78 inches (2.0 cm) deep.
 Soil temperature should be kept higher than 12°C / 54°F to ensure good germination.

 By our calculations, you should look at sowing Ten fingers of naples about 42 days before your last frost date.

 Plant to the first set of true leaves to promote strong root growth.Ensure that temperatures are mild and all chance of frost has passed before planting out, as Ten fingers of naples is a tender plant.

 Dix doights de naples